teusH/MySense/PyCom/README.md

 * some material to fixate the components and allow airflow in the box

 ### LoPy kit casing
-A simple housing case is made with a piece of plexiglas 60 X 240 mm (see for thedril mask for 3 mm dril the SVG file in the images directory).
+A simple housing case is made with a piece of plexiglas 61 X 230 mm (see for thedril mask for 3 mm dril the SVG file in the images directory).
 <img src="images/PVC-luchtpijpcase.png" align=right height=200>
 This plexiglas can be fixated within an PVC roof air outlet (length 300 mm diameter 80 mm) and some mosquito bait with PVC ring (socket).
 One may locate the LoRa antenna in the pipe or on the outside attached to the PVC ring.
+Make sure to paint the housing white and avoid direct sun on the kit.

+Another housing can be made with a V230 outdoor connector box e.g. OBO T100 box.

 ### TTN gateway